ooaklee/ghatd/docs/getting-started/user-manager/README.md

 -   **Expanded User Profiles**: Fetch a complete user profile, expanded with data from multiple sources.
 For example, a single request can return a user's core details alongside a list of all the groups they are a member of.
 -   **Simplified Group Management**: Provides intuitive endpoints for managing a user's membership in groups.
 This includes adding a user to a group, removing them, and listing their current groups, without needing to interact directly with the `group` service.
 -   **Communication Management**: Integrates with the `contacter` service to manage a user's communication preferences and history.
--   **Administrative Functions**: Offers secure, admin-only endpoints for performing privileged actions, such as creating a new group.
+-   **Group Management**: Offers secure endpoints for creating groups and managing members/ownership, with service-level authorisation checks.

 ## API Endpoints